Analysis of AI-Generated Metaphysical Frameworks

 Every model rejects the idea that reality is built from isolated, self-sufficient "stuff."
 Instead, they converge on the thesis that relations are ontologically prior to relata β€” things exist by virtue of how they relate, not the other way around.

-• GPT-5.4: "The universe is not fundamentally made of 'things,' but of structured relations that generate stable patterns."
+• GPT-5.5: "The Universe is not fundamentally made of things, but of relations, processes, and patterns of differentiation."

 • Gemini 3.1 Pro: "The Universe is not fundamentally made of 'stuff'... but an infinite, self-referential network of relationships."